jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 (TODO - make it automatic)

+## Schedule tasks

+- HddOff script at startup
+- Shutdown at 21:00 until 7:00

 ## Keyboard shortcut

 - set Ctrl+alt+T to open terminal (create a shortcut to the terminal on the desktop and add the shortcut key) [https://chatgpt.com/c/680438c7-db18-800d-b762-57f179a19e69](https://chatgpt.com/share/68043ead-db74-800d-a457-967cff5d6627)